 From a practical perspective, the starting point for pricing should be the optimum price—the price that maximizes short-term earnings, assuming that competitors’ prices remain constant.
 With knowledge of the market price sensitivity and the marginal costs, potential earnings are computed.
 As shown in the graph to the left, the blue line is the expected share at a defined price—assuming that prices of competitive alternatives remain constant.
 The green line represents your earnings as a percent of the maximum earnings over the same price range.
 The maximum range is the optimum price range.
 Having both the share and earnings allows the business team to estimate the cost in earnings of increasing share.

 Breakthrough analytics go the next step and model scenarios of changing competitive prices and internal costs.
 We

 Successfully Implement a Price Change

 There are four steps to the best price and successfully implementing a price change:

 This involves specifying the competitive set, the relative manufacturing and marketing costs, relevant market segments, and the key value elements.
-The business will need to define product life cycle stage; value structure (brand and performance); and competitive brand positioning.
+The business will need to define product life cycle stage, value structure (brand and performance), and competitive brand positioning.

 This should be done by independent marketing research firms.
 Using the sales force or an internal resource for these studies increases the risk of bias that could adversely impact results.

-It is critical that not only are the policies agreed upon, but also that the organization—and in particular the sales force—supports it.
+It is critical that not only are the policies agreed upon, but also that the organization—and in particular the sales force—supports those policies.
 Too many policies fail due to lack of support.
 A major purpose of the analytical approach is to build consensus within the organization.
 That is, the analytical structure provides a rational approach where opinions are tested against market measurements.

 Analytics-based facts provide a rational and objective foundation for functional initiatives where options are set against market measurements.